 Prior to his current position, Muilenburg, 49, was president of Boeing Defense, Space and Security’s $8 billion Global Services & Support business and, before that, vice president and general manager of the Boeing Combat Systems division and program manager for Future Combat Systems.
 Earlier, he was vice president of Programs & Engineering for Boeing Air Traffic Management, director of Weapon Systems for the proposed Boeing Joint Strike Fighter aircraft, and held program management and engineering positions on F-22, Airborne Laser, High Speed Civil Transport and the Condor reconnaissance aircraft, among others.

 Muilenburg, who joined Boeing in June 1985, has a bachelor's degree in aerospace engineering from Iowa State University and a master's degree in aeronautics and astronautics from the University of Washington.

-Muilenburg is a member of the board of directors of Caterpillar Inc., the Congressional Medal of Honor Foundation and FIRST (For Inspiration and Recognition of Science & Technology), is on the council of trustees of the Association of the United States Army (AUSA), and the steering committee of the Defense Industry Initiative, is a member of the Aerospace Industries Association (AIA) board of governors and serves on the AIA executive committee.
+Muilenburg is a member of the board of directors of Caterpillar Inc., the Congressional Medal of Honor Foundation and FIRST (For Inspiration and Recognition of Science & Technology); the council of trustees of the Association of the United States Army (AUSA); and the steering committee of the Defense Industry Initiative, is a member of the Aerospace Industries Association (AIA) board of governors and serves on the AIA executive committee.
 He also serves on the boards of trustees for the National World War II Museum and Washington University (St. Louis).